ymcaPrabhu/DeepResearch/README.md

 - This work is implemented by [ReACT](https://github.com/ysymyth/ReAct), [Qwen-Agents](https://github.com/QwenLM/Qwen-Agent), [LangChain](https://github.com/langchain-ai/langchain).
 Sincere thanks for their efforts.
 - We sincerely thank the contributors and maintainers of [ai4crawl](https://github.com/unclecode/crawl4ai) for their open-source tool❤️, which helped us get web pages in a Markdown-like format.
-- The repo is contributed by [Jialong Wu](https://callanwu.github.io/), if you have any questions, please feel free to contact via jialongwu@alibaba-inc.com or jialongwu@seu.edu.cn.
+- The repo is contributed by [Jialong Wu](https://callanwu.github.io/), if you have any questions, please feel free to contact via jialongwu@alibaba-inc.com or jialongwu@seu.edu.cn or create an issue.

 ## 🚩Citation